AndrewDMorgan/CppVectors/README.md

 To use the functions and types in CVectors, you want to include the header file: #include "CVectors".
 After that, you will have acces to all the functions and types.
 Ensure that the file or a reference to the file is in the directory of the file including it.

+# Updates

+float2 and float4 types are planned and will be comming out once completed.
+The functions for the float3 will also work with float4 and float2.
+I also plan to add other features to the header.
+A float 5 type may be added.
+In addtion, double and int vector types may be added at some point.